 Dentist #2 arrives, introduces himself and gloves up.
 He begins reefing and pulling.
 About 30 minutes in he says we have to go over to his office across town where he has better access and a better variety of instruments.
 Soon we’re all piling into dentist #2’s small car with Tay and I’s backpacks loaded in the trunk.
 It looked like a clown car there were so many of us.
 We’re laughing, I’m flicking my half extracted tooth around with my tongue….

 About a half-hour later we pull up to dentist #2’s office.
 It’s nice.
 They sit me back, I have both dentists pulling on the forceps, both of them nearly with their feet on my forehead for leverage, and finally, the tooth launches out of my head.
 I don’t think I’ve ever been so happy in my life- trust me Tay could vouch for my excitement* as I sat up and yelled “YES!”
 Amazingly they managed to get my crazy tooth out in one piece.
+I wasn’t too worried about the gap that it left because I knew that as soon as we got home, I could contact a dentist that does Teeth in an hour.

 *I’m known for being emotionless.